NNTmux/newznab-tmux/README.md

  * If something looks stalled, it probably isn't.
 If all 13 panes are still there, it is most likely, as it should be.

- * update_cleanup needs to be uncommented to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though
+ * **misc/testing/update_cleanup.php** needs to be edited to actually do something, and update_parsing is good for fixing a few releases everytime it runs, not a silver bullet though

  * If you are running this on an OVH or kimsufi server, you may need to run sudo ./start.sh because they built grsecurity into the kernel.

  * Now all panes should be running smoothly.
 If any of the scriptns in the top 3 panes crash, the panes should remain open and you should be able to view the error messages.
 I hope this helps.

  * Join in the converstion at irc://moonlight.se.eu.synirc.net/newznab-tmux.

+ * The development branch of this git is still under heavy development.

  * Thanks go to all who offered their assistance and improvement to these scripts.